Key Takeaways

 Ready to get your vehicle inspected?
 Here’s what you can expect when you roll into a licensed inspection station (look for the official “State Inspection” sign):

-- Vehicle Verification: The inspector will first verify your vehicle's identification number (VIN) and ensure all your paperwork is in order.
+Vehicle Verification: The inspector will first verify your vehicle’s identification number (VIN) and ensure all your paperwork is in order.
+Make sure to carry your driver’s license and proof of current liability insurance.
+Digital copies are accepted at most stations.

-- Brakes: Inspectors will be checking for proper operation, wear and tear, and any signs of leaks in the brake system.
+- Brakes: Inspectors will check for proper operation, wear and tear, and any signs of leaks in the brake system.

 - Steering: They’ll be looking for any looseness, damage, and making sure your alignment is spot on.

-- Lights: All headlights, taillights, turn signals, and brake lights need to be functioning correctly.
+- Lights: All headlights, taillights, turn signals, brake lights, and license plate lights need to be functioning correctly.

 - Tires: Inspectors will check for adequate tread depth, proper inflation, and any signs of damage that could compromise safety.